 skill set means a single unit of competency or a combination of units of competency from a training package which link to a licensing or regulatory requirement or a defined industry need.

-student identifier has the same meaning as in the Student Identifiers Act 2014.
+student identifier has the same meaning as in the Student Identifiers Act 2014 (Cth).

-Registrar has the same meaning as in the Student Identifiers Act 2014.

-third party means any person who has an arrangement with an NVR registered training organisation to deliver services, but does not include:
+third party means any person who has an arrangement with a WA registered provider to deliver services, but does not include:

-employees of the organisation;
+employees of the provider;

-experts engaged by the organisation; or
+experts engaged by the provider; or

-government agencies and government funded agencies that refer VET students to the organisation and do not receive any payment from the organisation for doing so.
+government agencies and government funded agencies that refer VET students to the provider and do not receive any payment from the provider for doing so.

 training product means an AQF qualification, a skill set, a unit of competency, accredited short course or module.